 All About Couscous

 Couscous…so good they named it twice!
-We eat couscous a lot in our house, as a side dish and a fast alternative to pasta or rice.
-It’s certainly a funny name, and people always wonder what exactly this dish is.
+We often eat couscous as a side dish and a fast alternative to pasta or rice.
+It’s a funny name, and people always wonder what this dish is.

 Rice?
 A grain?
 I’ll admit that I couldn’t have guessed what couscous is either.